Dirk44/README-Generator/READMEs/README Generator.md

         [Tests](#Tests)
         [Questions](#Questions)
 ## Installation
-        Install Node.js, Clone this repo, npm i to install dependencies, run the app with node index.js
+        Install node.js,clone this repo to your computer, npm i to install dependencies, node index.js to run app.
 ## Usage
-        You will be preseted with a series of propts to generate the README.
+        A Readme.md file will be created after answering a series of prompts.
 ## License
         This work is covered under [The MIT License](https://opensource.org/licenses/MIT)
 ## Contributing